 Originality – Dinstictiveness – Motivation

 Writers don’t have it easy.
-Nowadays, employers only seek writers that have experience in marketing, advertising and communication.
-Passionate writers seeking traditional publishing firms to publish and represent them will have difficulty (particularly now) finding success.
+Nowadays, employers mainly seek writers that have experience in marketing, advertising and communication.
+Passionate writers seeking traditional publishing firms to publish and represent them will have difficulty (especially now) finding success.
 If your query were in line 530, it would have fallen to 1001 by now.
 Traditional publishers will only focus on bestsellers from established writers (renowned people in politics, science, academia, etc.).
 They would rather republish a bestseller from 20 years ago than publish you.
 It’s no joke.